Kerwood/cloud-os/README.md

 ![image](./images/flameshot.png)

 ### Ulauncher
+A keybinding (`Ctrl` + `space`) is already preconfigured with this image, so below information is only needed if you want to change it.
 If you are using Ulauncher in Wayland you should set the keybinding manual as Ulauncher does not receive hotkey events when triggered from some windows (like terminal or OS Settings).

 ![image](./images/ulauncher-keybinding.png)